 - Utilization data from insurer or other source

-- Clinician’s personal knowledge related to a patient’s social, financial, mental, or physical condition: see Table 1(1 page PDF)
+- Clinician’s personal knowledge related to a patient’s social, financial, mental, or physical condition: see Table 1(0 bytes)

 Although many insurers already use sophisticated analytical tools that assign risk scores to patients, they may be missing the clinician's important and personal knowledge about the patient.
 The health care team's additional observations play a vital role, and the more variables that are included in determining the risk category, the more reliable and accurate the prediction of future health risks and costs.
 For some patients, it may even be possible to return to a lower risk category once care plans and interventions have been implemented.

 Health Risk Categories